 Some senior care tips include making a nutritious morning drink each morning.
 Simply mix fiber or superfood powder into the drink of your choice (think low sugar) and drink up!

 The less often seniors sit around the house, the better.
-The outdoors holds limitless possibilities for those who want to stay active or just enjoy the scenery walking or even taking one of the best hybrid bikes for a spin.
+The outdoors holds limitless possibilities for those who want to stay active, just enjoy the scenery walking or even taking one of the best hybrid bikes for a spin.

 Physical activity boosts the immune system at any age.
 Your body recognizes that it’s time to act and kicks into high gear.